César Chavez day is observed every year on March 31 . It celebrates the birthday and work of civil rights and labor movement leader César Chávez.

 Chávez also became a civil rights advocate that year by joining and becoming an active member of the Community Service Organization.

-In 1962 he co-founded the National Farm Workers Association with Dolores Huerta Chávez, where he unionized farm workers, and fought for better pay and safer working conditions.
+In 1962, he co-founded the National Farm Workers Association with Dolores Huerta Chávez, where he unionized farmworkers, and fought for better pay and safer working conditions.
 The NFWA quickly became the first successful farmers union in America.

 In 1965, the NFWA joined forces with the Agricultural Workers Organizing Committee, by organizing the first strike against grape growers.
-The strike lasted for five years and successfully ended with the grape growers offering the workers proper contracts and pay.

 One year later, these two associations were merged.
 Finally, in 1972 it was named the United Farm Workers, and Chávez was president until his death in 1993.